aodhanlutetiae/moscowmagasins/README.md

 # moscowmagasins

 Scrapes the locations of Chanel stores in Moscow via an undocumented API on the Chanel website and saves to a timestamped JSON file.
-Runs daily just after midnight.
+Runs daily at 8am CET.

+The timestamp is YYYY MM DD - HH MM SS